cloudfoundry-attic/stac2/README.md

 exception occurs it spills the exception into the exception log list, it uses redis to track active workers, and as discussed before, it uses a redis list to recieve work items requesting it to run various scenarios.

 ## nabh
-TODO: ADD LINKS

-The nabh application is a node.JS app and internally is made up of two distinct servers.
+The [nabh](https://github.com/cloudfoundry/stac2/tree/master/nabh) application is a node.JS app and internally is made up of two distinct servers.
 One server, the http-server, is responsible for accepting work requests via http calls from either stac2, or from nabv.
 From stac2, the work requests are of the form: "run the sys_info scenario, across N clients, Y times".
 The nabh app takes this sort of request and turns this into N work items.
 These are pushed onto the appropriate work list in stac2-redis where they are eventually picked by by nabv.
 From nabv, the work requests are of the form: "run 5000 HTTP GET from N concurrent connections to the following URL".
 The nabh app takes this sort of requests and turns this into N http work items.
 These are also pushed into stac2-redis, but in this case, this work list is not processed by nabv.
 Instead it's processed by the other server, the http worker.